(v) Provisions, contingent liabilities and contingent assets

 Corporate Guarantee to subsidiary:

-All Related Party Transactions entered during the year other than mentioned above are also in ordinary course of the business and on arm's length basis.
+Corporate Guarantee given to the bank for providing security for the performance of the obligations and liabilities of the subsidiary.
+All Related Party Transactions entered during the year other than mentioned above are also in ordinary course of the business.
 Outstanding balances at the year-end are unsecured and settlement occurs in cash.

 It is not practicable for the Company to estimate the timings of cash outflows , if any in respect of above pending resolutions of the respective proceedings.

-The Company has reviewed all its pending litigation and proceedings and has adequately provided for where provisions are required and disclosed in contingent liabilities where applicable in it's financial statements.
-The Company does not expect the outcome of these proceedings to have a materially adverse effect on it's financial statements.
+The Company has reviewed all its pending litigation and proceedings and has adequately provided for where provisions are required and disclosed in contingent liabilities where applicable in it's standalone financial statements.
+The Company does not expect the outcome of these proceedings to have a materially adverse effect on it's standalone financial statements.

 39 The Company has not entered into any derivative transaction during the year.
 Unhedged foreign currency exposure at the end of the year is NIL.